Rui2705/Prodigy_InfoTech_Web_Intern/README.md

 Develop an **interactive Tic-Tac-Toe Web Application** using **HTML, CSS, and JavaScript**.
 This classic game challenges players to strategically place their markers to achieve three in a row, making it an engaging and fun experience.

 ### ✨ Key Features:
 ✅ **Two-Player Mode**: Play against a friend in a turn-based format.
-✅ **AI Opponent**: Challenge a computer-powered AI for solo gameplay.
 ✅ **Winning Logic**: Automatically detects wins, losses, and draws.
 ✅ **Interactive UI**: Smooth animations and real-time updates for a better experience.
 ✅ **Responsive Design**: Optimized for all screen sizes, including mobile devices.